DesModder/DesModder/src/plugins/intellisense/docs/README.md

 ## Jump to Definition

-Press F9 while the cursor is hovering over an identifier to jump to that identifier's definition.
+Press F9 while the text cursor (caret) is hovering over an identifier to jump to that identifier's definition.
+Alternatively, while the intellisense menu is open, you can click the compass button while hovering over an autocomplete suggestion to jump to its definition.

 ## Autocomplete